 What is CBD oil?

 Cannabidiol - more commonly known as CBD - is a non-psychoactive chemical compound found in hemp plants.
-It gets to work in the body by interacting with the endocannabinoid system, a network of cells and neuroreceptors that help regulate your mood, energy, and immune system.
-It is believed to have been first used medicinally for thousands of years.
+It is related to the body's endocannabinoid system, a network of cells and neuroreceptors that help regulate your mood, energy, and immune system, and is believed to have been first used medicinally for thousands of years.

 CBD oil is one of many ways of taking CBD, among drinks, sprays, gummies, and other CBD products.
 CBD oil is made from the flowers and leaves of the hemp plant through specialised extraction processes.